Frequently Asked Questions - Burke Forest Veterinary Clinic - Springfield, VA

 - What are the Hospital hours?

-Our hospital is open Monday to Friday from 8:00 am to 7:00 pm, but we do offer later appointments as needed on Monday and Friday.
-On Saturdays we are open from 8:00 am until noon.
+Our hospital is open Monday to Friday from 8:00 am to 6:00 pm, but we do offer later appointments as needed on Monday and Friday.
+On Saturdays we are open from 8:00 am until noon one day a month.
+Please call to inquire which Saturday we will be open.
 The clinic is closed on Sunday.

 - Do I need to have an appointment?